altair-viz/altair-viz.github.io/_sources/getting_started/starting.rst.txt

 Recall that Altair's main purpose is to convert plot specifications to a JSON string that conforms to the Vega-Lite schema.
-It is instructive here to use the :meth:`~Chart.to_dict` method to inspect the JSON specification that Altair is exporting and sending as JSON to Vega-Lite.
+It is instructive here to use the :meth:`~Chart.to_json` method to inspect the JSON specification that Altair is exporting and sending as JSON to Vega-Lite:
-For clarity, we'll leave out the data and make a nicely-formatted output:

 .. altair-plot::
     :output: stdout